How to Self-Host Beszel with Docker Compose

 - System offline detection

-Configure alerts per system in the web UI.
+Configure alerts per system in the web UI with precise value entry via text input.
 Notification methods include Discord, Slack, Telegram, Gotify, Ntfy, and email via SMTP.

 Data Retention